trujilloRJ/personal_blog/content/posts/radar-doppler.md

 <img src="/posts/images/class_examples.png"/>

-There are a couple of observations that we can made from the previous figure:
+There are a couple of observations that we can make from the previous figure:

 - Car reflections usually take multiple cells on the y-axis direction which represents the range dimension and few on the x-axis or Doppler dimension.
-This is expected, since cars are large targets with no moving parts.
+This is expected since cars are large targets with no moving parts.

-- On the other hand, drone reflections are smaller and with the low power values compared to cars and people.
+- On the other hand, drone reflections are smaller and the low power values compared to cars and people.
 This is also expected since drones have the smallest Radar-Cross Section (RCS) of the analyzed targets which is directly proportional to the echo power.

-- People reflections are wild 😬!
-They spread through the Doppler dimension as people move a lots of parts when walking.
+- People's reflections are wild 😬!
+They spread through the Doppler dimension as people move lots of parts when walking.
 Take for example the movement of the arms.

-- In addition, people maps have strong side echoes (represented by a red rectangle) that takes the whole range dimension.
-I suspect that this are clutter echoes corresponding to stationary objects in the environment, as people move relatively slow, their echoes usually appear close to the clutter.
+- In addition, people's maps have strong side echoes (represented by a red rectangle) that take the whole range dimension.
+I suspect that these are clutter echoes corresponding to stationary objects in the environment, as people move relatively slowly, their echoes usually appear close to the clutter.
 In fact, this could serve as an indicator for our model.

-Our hope is that our model learn all these differences and correctly classify the targets!
+Our hope is that our model learns all these differences and correctly classifies the targets!

 # Training

-We will use `pytorch` to train and design our model.
+We will use `PyTorch` to train and design our model.

 ## 1. Creating custom Dataset class

 To ease the training process we create our own custom ``Dataset`` class.
-In particular, this integrates well with the `pytorch` data loader which enables several features such as automatic batching.
+In particular, this integrates well with the `PyTorch` data loader which enables several features such as automatic batching.

 ```Python
 import torch